BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         is implied by --compare

     --showreadonly
-        shows read-only enumeration and pattern values as READONLY (experimental)
+        shows read-only enumeration and pattern values as READONLY; this is enabled by default but can be disabled using --noshowreadonly

+        this is deprecated because it is enabled by default and therefore has no effect

     --showspec
         currently affects only the html report; generates a Spec rather than